Free Shipping on orders over $500. *Australia Only

 Not-issued-for-circulation coins…

 Given the nature of inflation, the $1 coin is one of the few Australian coins with some level of spending power, meaning that, unlike, say, the 5c and 10c, it is still used in circulation.
-The RAM has, naturally enough, struck the $1 for circulation in most years since it was introduced in place of the $1 banknote in 1984 – but not in every year.
-The Mob of Roos $1 was only issued for collectors in 1987, 1989, 1990, 1991, 2007 & 2012.
+The RAM has, naturally enough, struck the $1 for circulation in most years since it was introduced in place of the $1 banknote in May of 1984 – but not in every year.
+The Mob of Roos $1 was issued for collectors only in 1987, 1989, 1990, 1991, 2007 & 2012.
 Although not intended for circulation, these dates are found in change occasionally.
 Although the Renniks Australian Coins & Banknote Values Guide doesn’t list individual values for these not-issued-for-circulation dates, they all trade at well above face value in premium grade.

 Beyond the Mob of Roos $1 coins that were not issued for circulation, there is a vast array of RAM commemorative $1 types created specifically for collectors only.
 Indeed, the $1 commemorative Non Circulating Legal Tender (NCLT) series is the most extensive of any Australian denomination.

 One-off commemoratives, Mintmark & Privymark issues, full-colour sets, Lunar New Year issues, Baby Mint Set issues, AFL, NRL, Olympic & Commonwealth Games coins, Woolworths issues and more, there is a huge number of $1 coins that should never turn up in circulation – but they can and do!
-With all such coins cataloguing at way over face value in Uncirculated quality, it’s definitely worth checking your change.
+Even Specimen or Pattern $1 coins – or Specimen/Pattern restrikes – could turn up in your change.
+You just never know!

 Varieties are the Spice of Life!